TurboTux/CEA-INPE/README.md

 Modest minimum system requirements are:
 - Windows XP (SP3) compatible operating system - in this case mail me at ***ricardo.andrade@inpe.br*** for me to provide another way to install, since MSI package in Windows XP is big trouble.
-- .Net Framework 3.5 installed
+- .Net Framework 3.5 installed (4.0 is good too)
 - 4MB disk free space (less than your high-res photo on desktop wallpaper)
 - 12MB free RAM (even the first iPhone has it)